ChauBoxplot and AdaptiveBoxplot: Two R packages for boxplot-based outlier detection: Introduction

 where $\Phi^{-1}$ denotes the standard normal quantile function and $n$ is the size of the data.
-Moreover, \citeasnoun{GangB2026} reframed the boxplot-based outlier detection as a multiple testing problem, treating each flagged observation as a statistical test against the majority of the data.
-Their methods provide a precise control over the family-wise error rate, the per-family error rate, or the false discovery rate.
+Moreover, \citet{GangB2026} reframed boxplot-based outlier detection as a multiple testing problem, treating each flagged observation as a statistical test against the majority of the data.
+Their methods provide precise control over the family-wise error rate, the per-family error rate, or the false discovery rate.
 These methodological advances are now available in statistical software, with two new R packages—\texttt{ChauBoxplot} and \texttt{AdaptiveBoxplot}—offering convenient tools for practical implementation.
-On the other hand, the increased variety of options introduces new challenges, such as selecting suitable methods, interpreting error rates appropriately, and balancing simplicity with statistical rigor.
+However, the increased variety of options introduces new challenges, such as selecting suitable methods, interpreting error rates appropriately, and balancing simplicity with statistical rigor.

-6pt In this short paper, we present a focused review on the two representative R packages for boxplot-based outlier detection.
-Section 2 introduces \texttt{ChauBoxplot}, which implements the Chauvenet-type boxplot to provide exact control of the outside rate per observation, outlining its statistical foundation and practical application.
-Section 3 introduces \texttt{AdaptiveBoxplot}, which applies adaptive multiple testing procedures to improve outlier detection thresholds and accuracy.
-Section 4 presents a comparative study of the reviewed boxplot methods across a range of sample sizes.
-Section 5 offers practical guidance and recommendations for selecting boxplot-based outlier detection techniques in modern data analysis.
+In this short paper, we present a focused review of two representative R packages used for boxplot-based outlier detection.
+Section 2 introduces \texttt{ChauBoxplot}, which implements the Chauvenet-type boxplot to provide precise control over the outside rate for each observation and discusses its statistical foundation and practical applications.
+Section 3 presents \texttt{AdaptiveBoxplot}, which utilizes adaptive multiple testing procedures to enhance the accuracy and optimizes threshold selection in outlier detection.
+Section 4 presents comprehensive simulation studies comparing classical and modern boxplot approaches across a range of sample sizes.
+Section 5 presents a real-world application by analyzing provincial university admission rates from China's National College Entrance Examination to illustrate the implications of boxplot-based outlier detection in practice.
+Finally, Section 6 offers practical guidance on selecting boxplot-based outlier detection techniques, summarizing the strengths and limitations of each method.